Explore Valley of the Kings Tombs Egypt

 When you visit the Valley of the Kings, it's important to follow the rules.
 This way, you can enjoy your time and help keep this place special.
 Here are some key tips for your visit:

 For families, kids under five get in free.
-Kids aged six to twelve get half off.
-International students also get a discount.
+Children aged six to twelve get half price.
+There is a discount for foreign students.

-Think about getting the Luxor Pass.
-It lets you into many places for five days.
+Look into buying the Luxor Pass.
+It gets you into many sites for five days.
 The standard Pass is $130 USD, and the premium is $250 USD.

 Visiting early in the morning is a good idea.
 It helps you avoid big crowds.
 Plan to spend about two hours to enjoy the tombs, including King Tutankhamun's.